 The ΔF508 mutation causes around 66% of CF cases and is estimated to have arrived in Western Europe around 3,000 B.C. based on a phylogenetic timescale by (Busch, 1990).
 More recently, Phillip Farrell and the University of Wisconsin have being doing genetic analysis on Iron Age Celts from the La Tene Period and Bronze Age individuals from the Danube.
 They have a working hypothesis that ΔF508 entered Europe with large scale migrations in the Iron Age or thereabouts.
 Some of the reasoning behind their origin hypothesis is very intriguing (more on that).

 Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) is a gate keeping gene in the cell membrane that we all have.
-It lets good things in, keeps bad things out.
-It allows bad things to exit the cell and it enables the repair of damaged DNA.
+It lets good things in and it allows bad things to exit the cell and enables the repair of damaged DNA.
 Since people are largely juice and other stuff, defective 'shuttle valve' machinery in a cell membrane is damning in a homozygote.

-At some point in the Pleistocene, a population with the CFTR gene in the lower branch (below) had successive mutations that dramatically increased in frequency at some time during the Holocene, and it has since descended in many Western Caucasians leaving a bread-crumb trail that makes it an interesting subject for population geneticists.
+At some point in the Holocene, a population with the CFTR gene in the lower branch (below) had successive mutations that began rapidly increasing in frequency in Western Caucasians leaving a migratory crumb trail, making it an interesting subject for population geneticists.

 A more recent hypothesis by the Wisconsin team believes that recessive CFTR mutations exponentiated as a response to arsenic and lead poisoning of Iron Age metal workers, the Celts of which have shown to be 1/30 carriers, similar to moderns.
 Bronze Age Danubians, on the other hand, have not shown any CFTR mutations so far (however I would counter that their hypothesis actually corresponds to a spike in the Early Bronze Age or earlier otherwise its impossible to be 1/30 in the Iron Age).*